PiotrAntoniak/PiotrCV/README.md

 ### Work

 #### Macroprudential Policy at ECB;  2022 - ongoing :
-- Development of a model that allows to simulate thousands of scenarios and test multiple parallel constrains (solvency, leverage, liquidity) of Eurozone banks.
-It utilizes exposures to interest rates, sovereign bonds, industries (NACE) and unconventional monetary policy.
-The entire project is over 10k lines (with me being the major contributor) written in MATLAB and Python.
+- Development of a top-down reverse stress testing model that allows to simulate thousands of scenarios and test multiple parallel constrains (solvency, leverage, liquidity) of Eurozone banks.
+It utilizes exposures to interest rates, sovereign bonds, economy on industrial levels and unconventional monetary policy.
 Model’s results are included in bi-yearly ECB’s MacroPrudential Report and presented in front of all EuroArea Central Banks Financial Stability/MacroPrudential representatives;
-- Fulfilled ad-hoc data requests from Supervisory, Granular Interest Rates Databases and Bloomberg Terminal using SQL and Bloomberg API.
+- Fulfilled ad-hoc data requests from various, highly granular databases using SQL;
+- Management of data pipelines utilized by members of my teams.

 #### Financial Services Business Model Development Praktikum at BMW ([references](https://github.com/PiotrAntoniak/piotrcv/blob/gh-pages/BMW_references.pdf)), 2021 –  2022: